oracle/terraform-provider-oci/website/docs/r/integration_integration_instance.html.markdown

 	* `nsg_ids` - One or more Network security group Ids.
 This is an optional argument.
 	* `outbound_connection_type` - The type of Outbound Connection.
 	* `subnet_id` - Customer Private Network VCN Subnet OCID.
 This is a required argument.
+* `security_attributes` - Security attributes for this resource.
+Each key is predefined and scoped to a namespace.
+For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
+Example: `{
+    "oracle-zpr.sensitivity.value" = "low"
+    "oracle-zpr.sensitivity.mode" = "enforce"
+  }`
 * `shape` - Shape
 * `state` - The current state of the integration instance.
 * `state_message` - An message describing the current state in more detail.
 For example, can be used to provide actionable information for a resource in Failed state.